ilic-sara/SmartKitchen/README.md

 - Dynamic recipe search by name or ingredients

-- Filters by cuisine, diet, and cooking method
+- Filters by category, cuisine, diet, and cooking method

 - AI-generated recipes with OpenAI